GTBitsOfGood/bog-analytics/README.md

 # Bits of Good Analytics

 This is the unified Bits of Good analytics dashboard.
 It is designed with interoperability and plug-in-play in mind to be able to work with any Bits of Good project.
-There are three primary components to this analytics dashboard:
+There are four primary components to this analytics dashboard:

 - **Dashboard Application:** This is the core of the analytics dashboard and is where all of the data visualizations are located.
 This is written and built complately using Streamlit and Python - it is deployed using Streamlit's cloud service.